Achyut-Assignments/CSM0120-UK-Map-/report.md

 - Get the list of cities and tomorrow's date from the `get_weather_summarization` function.
 - Initialise the root element.
 - Initialise the date element with the date attribute.
-- For each of "Good Weather", "Poor Weather with 'Raining' issue", "Poor Weather with 'Icing' issue" and "Poor Weather with 'Snowing' issue":
+- For "Good Weather":
     - Initialise the weather element.
-    - The text of the weather element is set to:
-      - "Enjoy the weather if you are in these cities" for "Good Weather".
+    - The text of the weather element is set to "Enjoy the weather if you are in these cities".
-      - "Bring your umbrella if you are in these cities" for "Poor Weather with 'Raining' issue".
-      - "Mind your step if you are in these cities" for "Poor Weather with 'Icing' issue".
-      - "Plan your journey thoroughly if you are in these cities" for "Poor Weather with 'Snowing' issue".
     - Initialise the cities element inside the weather element.
-    - For each city in the list of respective cities:
+    - For each city in the list of else cities:
         - Initialise the city element inside the cities element.
         - Set the name attribute of the city element to the city.
         - Append the city element to the cities element.
     - Append the cities element to the weather element.
+- For "Poor Weather with 'Raining' issue":
+    - Initialise the weather element.
+    - The text of the weather element is set to "Bring your umbrella if you are in these cities".
+    - Initialise the cities element inside the weather element.
+    - For each city in the list of raining cities:
+        - Initialise the city element inside the cities element.
+        - Set the name attribute of the city element to the city.
+        - Append the city element to the cities element.
+    - Append the cities element to the weather element.
+- For "Poor Weather with 'Icing' issue":
+    - Initialise the weather element.
+    - The text of the weather element is set to "Mind your step if you are in these cities".
+    - Initialise the cities element inside the weather element.
+    - For each city in the list of icing cities:
+        - Initialise the city element inside the cities element.
+        - Set the name attribute of the city element to the city.
+        - Append the city element to the cities element.
+    - Append the cities element to the weather element.
+- For "Poor Weather with 'Snowing' issue":
+    - Initialise the weather element.
+    - The text of the weather element is set to "Plan your journey thoroughly if you are in these cities".
+    - Initialise the cities element inside the weather element.
+    - For each city in the list of snowing cities:
+        - Initialise the city element inside the cities element.
+        - Set the name attribute of the city element to the city.
+        - Append the city element to the cities element.
+    - Append the cities element to the weather element.
+- Initialise the XML document.
+- Set the root element of the XML document to the root element.
+- Convert the XML document to a string.
+- Format the XML string.
+- Write the XML string to the XML file.

 ## Task 6 - Plotting Cities Showing Weather Conditions and Size of Subscribed Users